Plant Evolution and DNA Metabarcoding (PET)

 The PET group addresses cutting-edge research questions in plant speciation, phylogenomics, and biogeography using genomic and DNA metabarcoding data from modern and ancient samples, and contributes to the development of metabarcoding as a next-generation biodiversity assessment tool for society.

 Research in the PET group revolves around fundamental questions such as:

-2) What are the ecological and climatic correlates of biodiversity generation in arctic and alpine areas as inferred from dated, fossil-calibrated phylogenies and metabarcoding data?
+- What are the ecological and climatic correlations for biodiversity generation in arctic and alpine areas as inferred from dated, fossil-calibrated phylogenies and metabarcoding data?

 Furthermore, the PET group strives to strengthen the position of the Natural History Museum as one of the world's leading centers for development of DNA metabarcoding for research as well as for meeting the society's need for high-quality automated biodiversity assessment.
 To support this role, the group curates and develops plant metabarcoding taxonomic reference libraries, such as the NHM DNAbank, as an infrastructure for collaborative research efforts, natural resource management, and monitoring of international plant trade.